gunyakov/maptorium/README.md

 # maptorium

+This repo is archive now.
+I will split this project into 3 parts: maptorium-server, maptorium-ui and maptorium-leaflet in future to prevent mixing of backend and frontend parts.
+Also this version have error to handle Sqlite DB properly.
+Wait for next update to get new version.

 ### Help me pls

 I'm looking for good html coder and who know leaflet library/how to write leaflet plugins very well to fully rewrite User UI and add a lot of futures inside.
 [Join Telegram Groupe to contribute or ask questions](https://t.me/maptorium)